 These ideas sound great.
 I looked up chia and hemp seeds but it said it was high in phosphorus.
 Is that true because it has a lot of health benefits to it as well.
 Debbie

 Hi Debbie!
 Chia and hemp seeds do have some phosphorus, but it is likely natural/organic phosphorus.
-You should definitely read up on my other blogs about phosphorus in the diet– I think you’ll enjoy the info! 🙂
+You should definitely read up on my other blogs about Low Phosphorus Foods I think you’ll enjoy the info! 🙂

 Jen